 ABOUT THE DIRECTOR

-Kantayya’s recent film is Catching the Sun, a feature documentary that explores the race for the clean energy future through the stories of solar entrepreneurs in the U.S. and China.
-The film premiered at the 2015 Los Angeles Film Festival and was named a New York Times Critics’ Pick.
-It’s also part of American Film Showcase, and will be shown at U.S. embassies and diplomatic missions around the world.
-The film won the Best Feature award at the San Francisco Green Film Festival, and was released globally on Netflix on Earth Day 2016 with Executive Producer Leonardo DiCaprio.
-Catching the Sun has been nominated by the Environmental Media Association for the 2016 EMA Award for Best Documentary.
+Kantayya’s recent film, Catching the Sun, premiered at the Los Angeles Film Festival and was named a 2016 New York Times Critics’ Pick.
+The film released globally on Netflix with Executive Producer Leonardo DiCaprio on Earth Day 2016.
+Catching the Sun was nominated by the Environmental Media Association for the 2016 EMA Award for Best Documentary.
+It’s also part of American Film Showcase, shown at U.S. embassies and diplomatic missions around the world.

 The journey to make Catching the Sun began because I was looking for hope.
 In post-industrial cities like Richmond, California, the dream of upward mobility is eroding.
 The oil economy has created monopolies and concentrated wealth and power in the hands of the few.
-I was inspired by the idea that solar power could democratize and decentralize energy in a way that creates economic opportunity for workers and entrepreneurs.
+I was inspired by the idea that solar power could democratize and decentralize energy in a way that creates economic opportunity for workers and entrepreneurs, and puts power directly in the hands of the people.
 Through an unlikely set of characters, Catching the Sun is about people daring to lead a massive global energy transition that is already rapidly in play.